shibojun2000/tb-analysis/README.md

 ## 🧠 Limitations

-- Lack of age-specific or longitudinal individual-level data.
+- Lack of age-specific or gender-specific individual-level data.
 - Models assume linearity; more complex methods could improve insights.
-- Potential multicollinearity between socioeconomic indicators.
+- The dataset is synthetic and may not represent the actual world.

 ---

-## 📬 Contact

-For questions, feel free to reach out via GitHub Issues or email [your-email@example.com].